Laino-Mods/true-survival/README.md

 Turns Conan Exiles into a hardcore survival game.

-Most sources of easily accessible instantanious healing are removed, debuffs last longer and should be removed with an appropriate item.
+Most sources of easily accessible instantanious healing are removed, bleeding lasts longer and should be removed with an appropriate item.

 Players have a chance of receiving a bleeding debuff upon being hit and of getting a fracture upon taking fall damage.